RFK Jr.’s first month as health secretary: Touting French fries and casting doubts on vaccines

 Democrats and Republicans pushed back when Dr. Marty Makary, the FDA nominee, wouldn’t commit to rescheduling the committee’s flu meeting .

-“What is lost is the transparency,” said Sen. Bill Cassidy, the Louisiana Republican who chairs the Senate health committee who is also a physician.
+“What is lost is the transparency,” said Cassidy, the Louisiana Republican who chairs the Senate health committee and is also a physician.

 Kennedy rejects ‘anti-vaccine’ label but still echoes the movement

-During his senate confirmation hearings earlier this year, Kennedy repeatedly rejected any notion that he would undermine vaccines.
+During his senate confirmation hearings earlier this year, Kennedy seemed to say he would not undermine vaccines.
 “I support vaccines.
 I support the childhood schedule,” he said.
-He promised Cassidy, who was unsettled about Kennedy’s anti-vaccine advocacy work, that he would not change existing vaccine recommendations.
+He promised Cassidy, who was unsettled about Kennedy’s anti-vaccine work, that he would not change existing vaccine recommendations.

+But in the hearings he also repeatedly refused to acknowledge scientific consensus that childhood vaccines don’t cause autism and that COVID-19 vaccines saved millions of lives, and he falsely asserted the government has no good vaccine safety monitoring.

-But Kennedy’s skeptical views of vaccines have emerged during interviews and public statements since his confirmation.
+And since his confirmation, Kennedy has repeated his skeptical views of vaccines in interviews and other public statements.

 He’s sent “mixed messages” on vaccine safety, even though the U.S. has “the most elaborate vaccine adverse event surveillance system in the world,” said Dr. William Schaffner, an infectious disease expert at Vanderbilt University.
 Serious problems, including death, are very rare and the benefits of vaccination far outweigh the risks, he said.